networkedsystemsIITB/flash/doc/flash_kernel/flash_kernel.md

 When sending packets from an AF_XDP socket:

 - Single target: All packets are forwarded to that target.
-- Multiple targets: The lower 16 bits of the packet descriptor’s flags field determine the destination index (default = 0). [index is the value written in the `next` file]
+- Multiple targets: The lower 16 bits of the packet descriptor’s flags field determine the destination index (default = 0). [index is the value shown in the `next` file]

 The redirection automatically happens in zero-copy if the sockets share UMEM.
 If the sockets do not share UMEM, FLASH falls back to copying packets between sockets.